Paleo Strawberry Creamsicles

 I froze most of the berries as a way to be sure none went to waste.
 There’s something fun about using berries a month or two later; all the sweet memories of that day and little helping hands make the food that much tastier.
 I’ve already made some paleo friendly jam, which I’ll be sharing soon.

 Scroll down for your kiddo’s new favorite summer treat!
 Oh, and I used these molds I purchased through Amazon.

-- 2-3 Tablespoons of honey (helps with tart factor)
+- 2-3 tbsp Honey (helps with tart factor)

 - Place strawberries, water and honey into a large pot and simmer until strawberries soften, about 5 minutes for fresh and 6-7 for frozen

 - Use a potato masher to help get the strawberry juices out